Chart Color Schemes

 Educational attainment in Banksia Grove aligns closely with national averages, showing typical qualification patterns and performance metrics

-Educational participation is high, with 34.5% of residents currently enrolled in formal education, comprising 13.8% in primary, 8.5% in secondary, and 4.7% in tertiary education.
+Educational participation is notably high, with 34.5% of residents currently enrolled in formal education.
+This includes 13.8% in primary education, 8.5% in secondary education, and 4.7% pursuing tertiary education.

 Frequently Asked Questions - Education